BenWirus/ZombieVoters/README.md

 # Helping & Improvements

 If you'd like to help this project would benefit from more regional voter lookups.

-It would also benefit from a way to look up deaths that does not require a payed ancestry.com account.

 The code is kind of a mess, I wrote this in a few hours to get results ASAP.
 It could use some polish.